-The bill H.248 amends existing laws related to supplemental child care grants and the Child Care Financial Assistance Program in Vermont.
-It allows the Commissioner for Children and Families to reserve up to 0.5% of the Child Care Financial Assistance Program funds for extraordinary financial relief to child care programs facing closure or not opening due to financial hardship.
+The bill H.248 amends various sections of Vermont's child care laws to enhance the Child Care Financial Assistance Program and provide supplemental child care grants.
+It allows the Commissioner for Children and Families to reserve up to 0.5% of the Child Care Financial Assistance Program funds for extraordinary financial relief to child care programs at risk of closing or not opening due to financial hardship.
 The bill expands eligibility for this assistance to both licensed and registered child care programs, as well as those in the process of becoming licensed or registered.
-Additionally, it mandates that the Commissioner develop guidelines for assistance, prioritizing programs in areas with high poverty and low access to quality child care.
-The bill also includes provisions for transitioning children from closing programs to new ones to minimize service disruption.
+Additionally, it establishes guidelines for prioritizing assistance in areas with high poverty and low access to quality child care.

 As Passed By the House -- Official: 33-3505, 33-3512, 33-3514